Hyperfoil/qDup/README.md

     setup-scripts: [sync-time]    # run sync-time on all hosts during the setup stage

 states:
+  run:                            # variables visible to the entire run
     WF_HOME: /runtime/wf-11       # sets WF_HOME state variable
+  server:                         # variables only visible to scripts running on server
+    UNUSED : value
 ```
 The main workflow is broken into 3 stages: setup, run, cleanup

-Setup scripts are run sequentially with the same ssh session to help
+Setup scripts sequentially execute with a shared ssh session to help
-capture all the changes and ensure a consistent state for the run state
+capture all the changes and ensure a consistent state for the run stage.
-Setup scripts should not use `signal` or `wait-for` because they are all
-run on the same connection that would stall the test.
+Any environment changes to the setup ssh session will be copied to all
+the run stage sessions.

-Run scripts are all executed in parallel and will start with whatever
+Run scripts execute in parallel and will start with whatever
 environment changes occur from setup.

-Cleanup scripts are again run sequentially to ensure a consistent ending
+Cleanup scripts sequentially execute with a shared ssh session to ensure
+a consistent ending state.
-state.
-They occur after any pending `queue-download` files are downloaded
+They occur after any pending `queue-download` from the run stage
-so it is safe to cleanup anything left in the lab
+so it is safe to cleanup anything left on the hosts

 ### Running a yaml
-The qDup jar lists all the options when run without any arguemnts
-starting a test does require a base path (or `-B` full path):
+trying to run `java -jar qDup.jar` without any arguments will list
+the supported options for the jar.
+The only required option is to either
+specify the base folder where qDup should create the run folder
+(`-b /tmp`) or to specify the full path where qDup should save the run
+files (`-B /tmp/myRun`)

 > java -jar qDup.jar -b /tmp test.yaml

- - `-b` the base path where the run folder will be created (/tmp/ is a good choice)

-This example shows only 1 yaml but you can also load helper yamls for
+This example shows only 1 yaml but you can also load helper yamls with
-reusable scripts and roles
+shared definitions (e.g. scripts)

 > java -jar qDup.jar -b /tmp test.yaml helper.yaml

 Remember to put your main yaml first because it will take naming precedence
-over any scripts or hosts that are defined in subsequent yaml.
+over any scripts, state, or hosts that are defined in subsequent yaml.
 Roles, however, are merged between yaml

 ## Scripts
 A `Script` a is tree of commands that run one at a time.
 Each command accepts